 (iv) "Excluded Obligations" means any and all obligations of Owner under the Equipment Vendor Contract which are first required to be performed at any time before the date of this Agreement or at any time after termination of the EPC Contract (other than for Contractor's default), the obligation to make payments under the Equipment Vendor Contract, and the obligation to pack and deliver the Equipment to the Site.

 2. Assignment of Assigned Rights.
 For valuable consideration, the sufficiency of which is hereby acknowledged, Owner hereby assigns to Contractor, and Contractor hereby accepts the assignment of, all of the Assigned Rights.
 The parties expressly acknowledge and agree that Owner retains all Excluded Rights and the right to be granted and the obligation to accept the assignment of the Equipment Vendor Contract upon termination of the EPC Contract.
+The parties agree that, as to the Excluded Rights, the Equipment Vendor Contract shall continue to apply to the Owner.

 3. Delegation of Assumed Obligations.
 For valuable consideration, the sufficiency of which is hereby acknowledged, Owner hereby delegates to Contractor, and Contractor hereby assumes and agree to perform when due, all of the Assumed Obligations.
-The parties expressly acknowledge and agree that Owner retains and shall perform when due all of the Excluded Obligations.
+The parties expressly acknowledge and agree that Owner retains and shall perform when due all of the Excluded Obligations and, as to the Excluded Obligations, the Equipment Vendor Contract shall continue to apply to the Owner..

 4. Limitation of Contractor’s Authority.
 Without Owner’s prior written consent obtained in each case, Contractor will not agree to any modification of the Equipment Vendor Contract (including without limitation any adjustment in the Purchase Amount) or otherwise act or fail to act under or in connection with the Equipment Vendor Contract in any way that directly or indirectly impairs any of the rights or increases any of the obligations of Owner under the Equipment Vendor Contract or of Owner under the EPC Contract.
-Owner may withhold its consent to any such modification, act or failure to act in its sole discretion exercised in good faith, provided that Owner shall consent to any modification under the Equipment Vendor Contract that is required (i) under the terms of the Equipment Vendor Contract, e.g. modifications if any required because of an "Event of Force Majeure," as defined in the Equipment Vendor Contract; (ii) because of an "Owner Directed Change" (as such term is defined in the EPC Contract); or (iii) such Contractor proposed changes reasonably necessary for the operation of the Facility in accordance with the Agreement.
+Owner may withhold its consent to any such modification, act or failure to act in its sole discretion exercised in good faith, provided that Owner shall consent to any modification under the Equipment Vendor Contract that is required (i) under the terms of the Equipment Vendor Contract, e.g. modifications if any required because of an "Event of Force Majeure," as defined in the Equipment Vendor Contract; or (ii) because of an "Owner Directed Change" (as such term is defined in the EPC Contract) - GE NEEDS TO SEE THESE IN ORDER TO AGREE TO THEM..